Rarely in life do all things go smooth. Especially when it comes to running your own show.

 The allure of controlling our own destiny is just too great so we dive in.
 Forget how turbulent the waters may be.
 Don’t mind that we have no life preservers we can take in with us.
 Why worry about all the painful and costly problems that lurk beneath the surface.
 We can handle it all right?

 A few months back I purchased controlling interest in a software venture I’ve quietly been working on for the past several years.
-I knew the tightrope I would be walking and the problems I would inevitably face in this new chapter of the company.
+I knew the tightrope I would be walking and the problems I would face in this chapter of the company.
 So what did I do?
 I looked for help and pronto!

 I called it problem outsourcing at the time and it sort of stuck.

 This acquisition had several variables that required way more expertise than I could ever wrap my tiny lizard brain around.
 Fortunately I was smart enough to realize this ahead of time.
 Through my network I was able to cash in on credits amassed through years of relationship building with way smarter people than myself and get the help I needed.